Shawn-Nichol/AndroidKotlinGuide/Navigation/05) Actions.md

 ## Navigation to a destination
-Navigation to a destination is done using a NavController, an object hat manages app navigation within a NavHost.
+Navigation to a destination is done using a NavController, an object that manages app navigation within a NavHost.
 Each NavHost has its own correspondingn Navcontroller. you can retireve a NavController by uing one of the following methos

 Kotlin
 - Fragment.findNavController()
 - View.findNavController()
 - activity.findNavController()

-When createing the NavHostFragment using FragmentContainerView or if manually adding the NavHostFramgent to your activity via a FragmentTransaction, attempting to retrieve the NavController in onCreate(0 of an activity via navigation.findNavController(Activity, #EdRes int) will fail.
+When createing the NavHostFragment using FragmentContainerView or if manually adding the NavHostFramgent to your activity via a FragmentTransaction, attempting to retrieve the NavController in onCreate( of an activity via navigation.findNavController(Activity, #EdRes int) will fail.
 You should retrieve the NavController directly from the NavHostFragment instead.

 ```
 val navHostFragment = suppoortFragmentManager.findFragmentById(R.id.nav_host_fragment) as NavHostFragment